 Lighting in our living and workplaces is critically important for our ability to accomplish tasks efficiently and safely.
 In addition, proper light levels prevent eye strain, which allows us to work comfortably for longer periods of time.
 This article covers proper lighting levels and will include various lighting concepts during the conversation.
 If you need to brush up on the basics of lighting, check out our Properties of Light article.

-There are two main concepts that architects need to understand as they plan lighting in their buildings: Light Levels and Lighting Power Density.
+There are two main concepts that architects need to understand when planning lighting levels in their buildings: Light Levels and Lighting Power Density.

 Light Levels in Buildings